Learning Credal Ensembles via Distributionally Robust Optimization: Experimental Validation

 \textbf{Setup.} Building on our main experiment on OOD detection benchmarks in Section~\ref{Subsec: CompareSOTA}, we evaluate CreDRO under different credal-set construction methods, i.e., $\mathcal{K}_C$ in \eqref{Eq: ConstuctionC} and $\mathcal{K}_B$ in \eqref{Eq: CredalPIs}.
 We vary the ensemble sizes, i.e., $M\!\in\!\{5, 10, 15, 20\}$, while keeping all other experimental settings the same.

-\textbf{Results.} \tablename~\ref{Tab: AblationCredalSets} shows that using $\mathcal{K}_B$ consistently outperforms $\mathcal{K}_C$ across all applied OOD detection benchmarks.
-This could be explained by the fact that OOD detection depends on the relative magnitude of EU estimates between in-distribution (ID) and OOD samples.
-Since $\mathcal{K}_C \subseteq \mathcal{K}_B$, using $\mathcal{K}_B$ tends to produce larger EU estimates for OOD samples, while the difference in estimates for ID samples is generally small.
-Therefore, the larger difference between EU estimates on OOD and ID samples produced by $\mathcal{K}_B$ leads to a better OOD detection score.
+\textbf{Results.} \tablename~\ref{Tab: AblationCredalSets} shows that $\mathcal{K}_B$ consistently outperforms $\mathcal{K}_C$ across all OOD detection benchmarks considered.
+This can be explained by the fact that OOD detection relies on the relative magnitude of EU estimates between in-distribution (ID) and OOD samples.
+Since $\mathcal{K}_C \subseteq \mathcal{K}_B$, using $\mathcal{K}_B$ tends to yield larger EU estimates for OOD samples, while the increase in EU estimates for ID samples remains small {(as shown in \tablename~\ref{tab: EUGap} in Appendix~\ref{App: CredalConstructions}).
+Consequently, the wider EU gap between OOD and ID samples produced by $\mathcal{K}_B$ leads to improved OOD detection performance.
+Importantly, $\mathcal{K}_B$ does not produce overly large EU estimates on ID samples relative to $\mathcal{K}_C$, as further evidenced in Appendix~\ref{App: CredalConstructions}.
+Furthermore, since both credal sets are constructed from the same ensemble of probability vectors, the mean probability vector used for point prediction---and thus accuracy and calibration evaluation---is identical under both representations.
+Consequently, the two credal sets yield equivalent ECE and accuracy on ID data.}